KPRoche/kubestellar/docs/content/direct/get-started.md

 ## Setup

 We document two ways here to produce a very simple system, suitable for study but not production usage.
 For general setup information, see [the full story](user-guide-intro.md#the-full-story).
-- The first is an automated Quick Start shell script.
+- The first is an automated shell script.
 - The second goes through the same process step by step so you can more thoroughly understand the process _Both procedures result in identical KubeStellar configurations_

-### Quick Start
+### Automated Shell Script

 For a quick and easy setup of a KubeStellar demo environment, you can use the provided script.
 This script automates the process of creating a KubeStellar environment suitable for demonstration purposes.
 It performs the following tasks: